sustained/naito.js/README.md

 And there was evening, and there was morning--the fifth day.

-And Berners-Lee said, "Let the JavaScript produce a standard libraries according to their kinds: Arrays, Objects, Functions and so on, each according to their kind."
+And Berners-Lee said, "Let the JavaScript evolve standard libraries according to their kinds: Arrays, Objects, Functions and so on, each according to their kind."
 And it was so.

 Berners-Lee made the Array methods according to their kinds, the Object methods according to their kinds, and all the methods that move along the Function prototype according to their kinds.
+And so on.
 And Beners-Lee saw that it was good.

 Then Berners-Lee said, "Let us make Naito in our image, in our likeness, and let them rule over the libraries and the frameworks of the Javascript, over all the interwebs, and over all the standard libraries that move along the prototypes."